Myth: In the UK, two women a week are killed by their partner or ex-partner.

 The figure of 63/year is also the lowest figure on record.
 Why are women’s groups not celebrating this?

 Yes, 63 deaths are awful.
 However, there are around 20 million male partners in the UK.
-This means that the chances of a women being killed by a male partner/ex-partner are 63/20,000,000 or 1 in over 300,000 or 3 in a million.
+This means that the chances of a women being killed by their male partner/ex-partner are 63/20,000,000 or 1 in over 300,000 or 3 in a million.

 Driving a car is far more dangerous.
+For comparison:

 Add suicide deaths

 Around 4000 males and 1200 females commit suicide each year.
-Refuge estimate that around 10% of the female suicides are related to Domestic Abuse, stress over custody of children etc. This means that around 120 women and 400 men take their own lives because of domestic abuse.
+Refuge estimate that around 10% of the female suicides are related to domestic abuse, stress over custody of children etc. This means that around 120 women and 400 men take their own lives because of domestic abuse.

-This makes the total deaths/year for women to be 63+120=183.
+women to be 63+120=183.

-For men it is 16+400=416.
+men it is 16+400=416.

-One men a day….
+One man a day….